Gifted Girls Only - Off the Deep End

 “Sorry,” Theresa began, “about staring at you, but your suits are incredible.”
 Theresa, the fashion maven, found her way in.

 The brunette smiled up at her.
 “Thanks, they’re Hermes.”

-“I knew it!
-Theresa turned to me, brows raised to let me know I should be paying attention.
+“I knew it!”
+Theresa turned to me.
+She raised her brows to indicate I should pay attention.
 I didn’t do designer-wear.
-“You should look into one of these,” she double-entendre-ed at me.
+“You should look into one of these two.”
+She nodded to underline the double entendre.

 Allison bounced on her toes, “Theresa’s always trying to get Emi to up her fashion game.”

 I stood, waggled my fingers, and joined my friends.
 “Emi Watson, I’m new here.
 Well, kind of new.
 I moved in a few months ago, but I still don’t know anybody.”